 McLeod Creek Trail

 Want to take in a view of all the area surroundings?
 The all ages–friendly McLeod Creek Trail runs all the way from Park City proper to Kimball Junction.
-You can bike the whole crushed-gravel path over bridges and along the creak (and even connect to the Millennium Trail which runs all the way to Summit Park) or just walk a section.
-We suggest leaving your car at the Farm Trailhead and exploring the area around McPolin Barn where Matt Knoop Memorial Park, Willow Creek Park (both of which offer playgrounds, restrooms, and picnic areas), and Summit Community Gardens are all within reach.
+You can bike the whole paved and crushed-gravel path over bridges and along the creek (and even connect to the Millennium Trail which runs all the way to Summit Park) or just walk a smaller section.
+We suggest leaving your car at the Farm Trailhead and exploring the area around McPolin Barn or playing at Matt Knoop Memorial Park or Willow Creek Park (both of which offer playgrounds, restrooms, and picnic areas).

 Iron Canyon Trail

 For a short, moderately steep hike with a great pay-off, head up Iron Canyon Trail.
-The trailhead can be accessed at the end of Iron Mountain Court (exit Hwy 224 on Meadows Drive).
-Lush aspens and pine groves drops you in the midst of a dazzling display of yellow while the overlook at the top offers a wider view of the colorful ski slopes of Park City Mountain Resort.
+The trailhead can be accessed at the top of Iron Canyon Drive, the road turns into dead end and the trail is right in the middle (exit Hwy 224 on Meadows Drive).
+Lush aspens and pine groves drop you in the midst of a dazzling display of yellow and deep green while the overlook at the top offers a wider view of the colorful ski slopes of Park City Mountain Resort.
 The hike is roughly 2.25 miles out-and-back.

-Not one for the faint of heart, Fantasy Ridge is a grueling hike up to the 9,990-ft summit we all love to race to on powder days.
+Not one for the faint of heart, Fantasy Ridge is a grueling hike up to the 9,990-foot summit we all love to race to on powder days.
 Before even getting to Fantasy Ridge, you'll need to take the 1.6 mile Tombstone trail from the Red Pine Lodge.
 Once you reach Tombstone Peak, you can hop onto Fantasy Ridge where sweeping views of Park City await.
-Just make sure you give yourself plenty of time and that you schedule this hike before summer operations at Canyons Village close for the season (Oct.
-1).
+Just make sure you give yourself plenty of time and that you schedule this hike before summer operations at Canyons Village close for the season (September 30).

 Crescent Lift Trail Loops